 Living out the Eighth Great Commitment, which charges us “To serve the Appalachian region primarily through education but also by other appropriate services,” is one of many factors that led the College to build the Margaret A. Cargill Natural Sciences and Health Building.
 Once completed, the facility will improve science education and, over time, increase the number of graduates who return to the region as healthcare professionals, something the region needs for many reasons.
 Appalachian communities continue to struggle with cancer, diabetes, heart disease, and stroke at rates well above the national average, according to the Appalachian Regional Commission (ARC).

-Why these differencesbook-photos-004 persist, and how to address them, has been the focus of intensive study over the last 50 years.
+Why these differences persist, and how to address them, has been the focus of intensive study over the last 50 years.
 To better understand the current situation in the region, I visited with Dr. Wendy Welch, an ethnographer who runs the Graduate Medical Education Consortium (GMEC) at the University of Virginia-Wise.
 She is also the editor of a collection of scholarly essays, Public Health in Appalachia: Essays from the Clinic and the Field, but is probably best known as the author of The Little Bookstore of Big Stone Gap: A Memoir of Friendship, Community, and the Uncommon Pleasure of a Good Book.

 How is GMEC helping improve healthcare in the region?